d2l-ai/d2l-en/chapter_install/install.md

 Before installing `mxnet`, please first check if you are able to access GPUs.
 If so, please go to :ref:`sec_gpu` for instructions to install a GPU-supported `mxnet`.
 Otherwise, you can install the CPU version, which is still good enough for the first few chapters.

 ```
+# For Windows users
+pip install mxnet==1.6.0b20190926

-# For Linux and macOS users (Windows support coming soon)
+# For Linux and macOS users
 pip install mxnet==1.6.0b20190915
 ```